LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 Lasso code can be saved in a file and then executed on the command line.
 This style of execution happens directly and does not require a web server or web browser.
-Additionally, since a web server or web request is not in effect during such execution, none of the web-serving-specific functionality is available in this context.
+Additionally, since a web server or web request is not in effect during such execution, none of the web serving--specific functionality is available in this context.
 (For more information on the command-line tools that come as part of the Lasso platform, see the :ref:`command-line-tools` chapter.)